Courses

 Visiting students can take this course as part of a Focus Area.

-The Arts and Culture in NYC Focus Area leverages the artistic hub of NYC with insights from Columbia’s faculty, making it ideal for students who are interested in art history, creative arts, and those who are interested in enhancing their portfolio for an MFA program or graduate studies.
-Students enhance their academic experience through specialized co-curricular activities exclusive to the city and may earn a Certification of Participation.
+The Public Affairs and Sustainable Futures Focus Area is designed for students who are interested in the fast-paced world of the public sector and current events.
+Students enhance their academic experience through specialized co-curricular activities exclusive to the city and earn a Certification of Participation.

 Instructor